Source materials for "Conversations With Crazy Horse" by Bruce Brown

 war chief

-Stripped and presumably also killed an officer near the end of the battle who was "dressed in a buckskin coat, high boots, red handkerchief about the neck and tattoo marks on wrist," but the corpse of this Seventh Cavalry officer (probably Tom Custer) was subsequently very badly mutilated...
+Little Horse stripped and may have also killed an officer near the end of the battle who was "dressed in a buckskin coat, high boots, red handkerchief about the neck and tattoo marks on wrist," but the corpse of this Seventh Cavalry officer (probably Tom Custer) was subsequently very badly mutilated...

-It is possible that the dead officer Little Horse stripped was actually killed by Lazy White Bull (see Astonisher.com List entry #13 below).
+It is possible that the dead officer Little Horse stripped was actually killed by Lazy White Bull (see Astonisher.com List entry #9 above).

 Kill story told by: